-- The Honduran Ministry of Education - The International Baccalaureate Organization (I.B.O.) - The Association of American Schools of Central America (A.A.S.C.A.) - The Association of Bilingual Schools of Honduras (A.B.S.H.) - The Inter-Regional Center for Curriculum and Materials Development (I.R.C.) - The Association for the Advancement of International Education (A.A.I.E.)
+- The Honduran Ministry of Education - The International Baccalaureate Organization (I.B.O.) - The Association of American Schools of Central America (A.A.S.C.A.) - The Association of Bilingual Schools of Honduras (A.B.S.H.) - The Association of American Schools od South America (A.A.S.S.A)